Mulkesh-sharma/Mulkesh-sharma/README.md

 ---

 ## ⭐ Fun Quote
 > _“Code is like humor.
-When you have to explain it, it’s bad.”_
+When you have to explain it, it’s bad.
 ---

 ## ❤️ Support My Work